Articles

 Does Iowa Law include the right to delete personal data provided by consumers?

-However, contrary to other state privacy laws enacted, such as the Colorado law, you do not need to erase consumer's personal data that you obtained from third-party sources.
+However, contrary to other state privacy laws enacted, such as the Colorado law, you do not need to erase a consumer's personal data that you obtained from third-party sources.

 Does processing sensitive data require opt-in consent?